Alpana-cmd/Cyber-AI-Model/README.md

 AI model for detecting cyber-attacks using multiple data sources.

 # Cyber AI Threat Detection Model
+BEFORE THE BREACH:AI THAT SEES THE ATTACK COMING

 This project is a multi-layered AI system designed to **predict cyberattacks before they occur** by integrating **network topology**, **user behavior**, and **system configuration data** into a unified threat detection model.